-Peanut butter banana overnight oats is a delicious way to get the morning started, you just need 5 minutes and a bowl with a lid.
+Peanut butter banana overnight oats with yogurt is a delicious way to get the morning started, you just need 5 minutes and a bowl with a lid.
 Make extra for breakfasts for the week.
 Use this simple Overnight Oats with Yogurt template.

 PIN HERE to add to your recipe box.